ai-driven-dev/prompts/README.md

 Steps:
 1. Analyze the image, then extract information about the image.
-  - Then, match the information with the components in the codebase.
+  - Match the information with the components in the codebase.
-  - Match every info with a component in the codebase in a bullet point list.
+  - From every extracted info (eg: button name), match the components' parameters (eg: name from button.tsx)
-2. Identify: simple text, changing state and actions that must be handled by functions.
+2. Identify: changing state and actions that must be handled by functions.
   - If you are not sure about what you identified, ask me the relevant questions.
   - Then, continue with the next step.
 3. Bind actions from the image with existing functions in the codebase.